TheParasiteProject/system_chre/tools/dev/README.md

 ### Build a target

-After setting up the environment for a specific platform and target combination, a CHRE target (e.g., `nanoapp` or `libchre`) can be built by running `chre_make` from the folder where the target is defined.
-To generate `CMakeLists.txt` and `compile_commands.json` simply add `-C` option to `chre_make`.
+After setting up the environment for a specific platform and target combination, a CHRE target (e.g., `nanoapp` or `libchre`) can be built by running `chre_make` from the folder where the target Makefile is defined.

+The command will also sign the binary and check if there are any external symbols that are unresolvable.

+#### Use `-C` option to generate `CMakeLists.txt` and `compile_commands.json`

+When `-C` option is provided, `chre_make`can generate `CMakeLists.txt` and `compile_commands.json`.
 An additional source path can be provided using `-s`, which fits for the project that the build folder is separated from the src folder.
 For example:

 ```
 chre_make -C -s ../../src/general_test
 ```

-NOTE: When `-C` is provided `chre_make` will not actually build the target.
-This is because the dryrun output is used to generate `CMakeLists.txt` and `compile_commands.json`.
-Therefore to build the binary please do not add `-C`.
+Note that `chre_make` will only generate above two files when `-C` is provided.
+This is because the dryrun output of making the target is used extract source files, include directories, compiler flags, and macro definitions.
+Therefore to generate the target binary please do not add `-C`.

 ### Commands available